-Arrive to Vilnius.
-Meeting, assistance and transfer to the hotel.
+Arrive in Vilnius.
+Meeting, assistance, and transfer to the hotel.
 Welcome speech and meeting a guide at the hotel.
 Welcome dinner at national style Lithuanian Restaurant with a folk performance.

 Vilnius is almost 700 years old and has the biggest old city in Eastern Europe.
 When we say Old City we mean the territory, which was surrounded by the defensive wall.
 New City [Naujamiestis] is an area, which was developed in 19 century.
 Modern City is the new commercial district and the residences.
 Our tour will concentrate on the Old and New cities as these are the major touristic areas.
 But also we will go off the beaten path to see also a different face of the city.

-In the 16 century Vilnius had Russian, German, Polish, Lithuanian, Jewish, Tatar population and each had its own area of residence.
-In the 18th cent Vilna Gaon lived in Vilnius and made it into a centre of Jewish studies.
-In the 19th cent it became a centre of Jewish culture, enlightment and Zionism.
-Rivlin family has emmigrated to Israel with other students of Vilna Gaon and today their descendant is a President of Israel.
+In the 16 century, Vilnius had Russian, German, Polish, Lithuanian, Jewish, Tatar population and each had its own area of residence.
+In the 18th cent., Vilna Gaon lived in Vilnius and made it into a center of Jewish studies.
+In the 19th cent. it became a center of Jewish culture, enlightenment and Zionism.
+Joseph Rivlin family has emigrated to Israel with other students of Vilna Gaon and today their descendant is a President of Israel.

 Our tour helps people to explore the way from their roots to their lives in a western world today.

 We are here to take you to the sights of the Jewish cemeteries, old settlements, central streets, Cathedral Square, Lower Duke’s Palace, Gediminas Hill, Medieval Jewish quarter, Vilna Gaon – the great Jewish scholar; the struggle between “Mitnagdim” and “Chasidim”; City Hall Square, Gates of Dawn, Uzupis district, Taharat Hakodesh Synagogue.
 World famous printing-house “Widow and Brothers Romm”.